History of Local Law 11

 Engage Your QEWI Early

-Hire your inspector at least 6 months before your filing deadline.
-Engineers who are booked before your deadline can schedule the inspection, complete the close-up work, and allow adequate time for report preparation, any DOB questions, and β if needed β contractor procurement for SWARMP repairs.
+Hire your inspector well before your current filing window.
+Engineers who are booked early can schedule the inspection, complete the close-up work, and allow adequate time for report preparation, any DOB questions, and β€” if needed β€” contractor procurement for corrective work.

 Understand Your Building's History

-Budget Ranges
+Budget Drivers

 Frequently Asked Questions